-A coronary CT angiogram is mainly used to check for narrowed or blocked arteries in your heart (coronary artery disease).
-However, your doctor can use it to check your heart for various conditions.
+A CT coronary angiogram is mainly used to check for narrowed or blocked arteries in the heart (coronary artery disease).
+However, it can check for other heart conditions.

-You'll be exposed to some radiation during the test.
+A CT coronary angiogram involves exposure to radiation.
 The amount varies depending on the type of machine used.
-The risk of developing cancer from a CT angiogram isn't known, but it's small.
-However, you shouldn't have a CT angiogram if you're pregnant because of possible harm to your unborn child.
+Women who are pregnant shouldn't have a CT angiogram because of possible harm to an unborn child.

 How you prepare

 Food and medications

-Usually, you'll be asked not to eat anything for about four hours before your test.
-You can drink water.
-Avoid caffeinated drinks 12 hours before your test because they can increase your heart rate, which can make it difficult to get clear pictures of your heart.
+Usually, the test requires not eating anything for about four hours before the test.
+Drinking water is OK.
+Don't drink caffeinated beverages 12 hours before the test because they can increase the heart rate, making it difficult to get clear pictures of the heart.

 Clothing and personal items

 What you can expect

-CT angiograms are usually performed in the radiology department of a hospital or an outpatient imaging facility.
+A CT coronary angiogram is usually done in the radiology department of a hospital or an outpatient imaging facility.

 Before the procedure

 Before a CT coronary angiogram, you may receive a medication called a beta blocker to slow your heart rate.
 Doing so provides clearer images on the CT scan.
-Let your doctor know if you've had side effects from beta blockers in the past.
+Let your health care provider know if you've had side effects from beta blockers in the past.

 During the procedure

 You'll lie on a long table that slides through a short, tunnel-like machine (CT scanner).
-If you're uncomfortable in closed spaces, ask your doctor if you need medication to help you relax.
+If you're uncomfortable in closed spaces, ask your health care provider about medication to help you relax.

-A technician operates the CT machine from a room that's separated from your exam room by a glass window.
-An intercom system allows you and the technician to talk to each other.
+A care provider operates the CT machine from a room that's separated from your exam room by a glass window.
+An intercom system allows you and the provider to talk to each other.

 After the procedure

-After your CT angiogram is completed, you can return to your normal daily activities.
+After your CT coronary angiogram is completed, you can return to your normal daily activities.
 You should be able to drive yourself home or to work.
-Drink plenty of water to help flush the dye from your system.
+Drink plenty of water to help flush the dye from your body.